face-hunters/face-hunter/README.rst

 Experiments have shown that recognition based on approximate k-nearest neighbors leads to the best balance between accuracy and runtime.
 Finally, the detected entities are used to build a knowledge graph based on the paper `VidOnt: a core reference ontology for reasoning over video scenes <https://www.tandfonline.com/doi/full/10.1080/24751839.2018.1437696/>`__ which represents the links between videos, entities and timestamps.
-This gives the advantage of queries consisting of occurrences.
+This gives the advantage of queries which include co-occurrences of actors or other video-related information.
 The figure below illustrates the structure of the generated graphs.

 .. image:: https://i.ibb.co/Q6Fxk0s/Untitled-Diagram-drawio.png